 There are many reasons and benefits to adhering to a brand archetype.
 An archetype offers support not just to your consumer but also to your internal team.
 It gives you a blueprint and structure to help you stay true to the image your brand has carved out in the market.
 In turn, staying true to every action and message leads to the foundation of any strong brand - consistency.
 And consistency is something that makes it easy for your target group to identify and connect with.

 As humans, we like it when our expectations match reality.
-If the expectations of your target group do not match with what you communicate, then confusion will arise.
-All behave as your archetype would.
+If the expectations of your target group do not match what you communicate, then confusion will arise.
+In all things then, behave as your archetype would.